bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 help text).
 You must provide your own translations for these labels.
 The available locales will be browser dependant (not all browsers support all locales)

-By default `<b-form-date>` will use the browser's default locale, but you can specify the locale (or locales) to use via the `locale` prop.
+By default `<b-form-datepicker>` will use the browser's default locale, but you can specify the locale (or locales) to use via the `locale` prop.
 The prop accepts either a single locale string, or an array of locale strings (listed in order of preferred locale).

 The calendar starts the week on Sunday.
 This can be changed by setting the `start-weekday` prop to a